Skip to main content

 Hong Kong is a very particular region of the world – similar to hundreds of other cities but also outstandingly unique.
 One of the first things expats may notice, and one of the obstacles they’ll have to overcome, is the noise.
 Hong Kong is a business city and the residents work hard to play hard; crowds are large and tight, trains are packed and restaurants are full.
 Don’t let it overwhelm you – you'll soon grow accustomed to it and be more than comfortable weaving your way through Causeway Bay.

-Expats are certain to run into some new and unfamiliar customs and traditions in Hong Kong, particularly when it comes to dating and making friends.
+Expats are certain to encounter some new and unfamiliar customs and traditions in Hong Kong, particularly when it comes to dating and making friends.
 The amalgamation of cultures and religions in Hong Kong has bred a very particular national philosophy.
-Learning how Hong Kong works is essential for your relationship building, whether you’re finding friends or looking for love.
+Learning how Hong Kong works is essential for building relationships, whether you’re finding friends or looking for love.

 Meeting fellow expats in Hong Kong